SlashBotDiscord/i18n/README.md

 - AVAILABLE_LANGUAGES.json

 These are the "template" files we use to add new languages since the bot is originally written in english and then translated to other languages

+If you have any questions join our [support server](https://discord.gg/rs83TFf)